 Do you really want to know what your body is telling you when it's sore?
 It's saying, leave me alone, don't work me or train me, just feed me plenty of nutrients and give me plenty of rest and I'll come back stronger than ever, when I'm better.
 That's it.

 Now, you may be wondering if it's ok to train other body parts that are not sore.
 Take biceps for example.
 Let's say you trained them hard on Monday and it's now Wednesday and time to train back.
 However, your biceps are still killing you.
 What do you do?
 I used to train right through my biceps pain and try and hit my back hard.
 You want to know something?
 This was just so ineffective.
-I couldn't hit my back as hard as I wanted to because my biceps were simply too sore and I made my biceps even worse.
+I couldn't hit my back as hard as I wanted to because my biceps were simply too sore.
+It actually made my biceps pain worse.

-I now know that If I wait just a couple of more day, give my biceps more nutrients and rest, I can usually lift even more weight by the time I train back again.
+I now know that If I wait just a couple of more days, give my biceps more nutrients and rest, I'll be able to lift even more weight by the time I train back again.
 Why?
 My biceps are stronger!
 It's amazing what your body can do once it's healed.

 Now, there is an exception.
 Let's say I trained back on Monday, and it's now Wednesday and time to hit my legs.
 My legs are not sore at all and has no real connection to my back.
 If my back is still a little sore but I'm training an unrelated body part, I'll train around that body part.
 That is the only time I'll make an exception.

 Now, I always make sure that I watch my body very, very closely (after numerous injuries).
 Want to know what my recovery schedule is?
 It's not going to the gym to train.
 It's by feeding my body a lot of quality recovery nutrients, and giving it a lot of quality, stress free rest.

 Here's what I do in order to kick start my recovery process: